 Students in grades K-7 who miss more than 16 days will have their academic performance reviewed.
 If it is determined that they are not ready for the next grade level, retention of that student will seriously be considered and possibly acted upon.
 School-related absences do not count towards the 16 days.
+Make up days are not allowed at the elementary grade level.

 Perfect attendance is considered only for those students who have not been absent or tardy during the regular school hours during the academic year.
-If a student will be absent, a phone call by the parent on the day of the absence is required
+If a student will be absent, a phone call by the parent on the day of the absence is required.